ulfschneider/ulf.website/content/posts/2025-08-16-text-to-chart.md

   - code
   - tool
 ---

 [[toc]]

 ## Text-to-chart, what is it good for?

 The idea of creating charts from text is appealing to me since I got aware of Mermaid several years ago.
 When creating output for the web by writing Markdown, text-to-chart has similar advantages as [Markdown](https://daringfireball.net/projects/markdown/syntax).

 - **Use your environment**: Write chart definitions with any text editor, which means, you can stay in your familiar writing environment without installing additional software to create the charts.
 - **Quick**: Save time because your focus is on data, content and writing, and not on formatting.
-It´s important to mention, the time-saving aspect is only achieved if the text-to-chart software suits your context in terms of syntax and available diagram types!
+It's important to mention, the time-saving aspect is only achieved if the text-to-chart software suits your context in terms of syntax and available diagram types!
 - **Ideal web output**: The charts can be created in a web-friendly output format – in the case of Mermaid it can be SVG, PNG or PDF.
 SVG, I believe, is a good starting point for charts on the web, because it is lightweight and scales well up and down.
 - **Standardized output**: The resulting charts have a standardized appearance and can be themed to a certain look, which means you can fit the charts into your design language.
 This again might help to improve shared understanding in collaborative contexts, because even with multiple people creating charts, the charts are rendered by the same rules and thus create a kind of a shared language.
-- **Up-to-date charts**: The possibility of quick text-based changes leading to optimal output rendering helps to avoid what the Mermaid creator Knut Sveidqvist calls *doc-rot,* the gap between a current development state and the outdated diagram documentation aiming to describe that state.
+- **Up-to-date charts**: The possibility of quick text-based changes leading to optimal output rendering helps to avoid what the Mermaid creator Knut Sveidqvist calls _doc-rot,_ the gap between a current development state and the outdated diagram documentation aiming to describe that state.
 This gives a hint that Mermaid has a tendency to provide diagrams that fit well into the software development domain, like flowcharts or sequence diagrams.
 Other text-to-chart software can have a different focus and produce different diagram types with the same general advantages for your workflow.
 The benefit of always having up-to-date charts published in the correct standardized look on even a large website is huge, in my view.
 - **Version control**: The chart definitions are made of text and as such can be versioned in an excellent way by Git.
 - **Fast and lightweight delivery**: Sometimes the charts can be rendered as part of the build process of a static website on the server, which means users get the charts as quick and as lean as possible delivered to their web browsers, without the need to run JavaScript on the browser.
 This can be done with Mermaid and it makes sense in that case, because Mermaid charts do not offer options for interactive changes.
 - **Interaction**: When the charts are rendered by JavaScript on the browser client, as opposed to the server, you can have other advantages, like interactive charts, allowing to filter out certain visualization aspects to analyze the data.
 ECharts delivers charts this way.